(text and background only visible when logged in)

 - Protects Human & Environmental Health: The program uses nontoxic, biodegradable housekeeping products and limits worker's and occupant's exposure to chemicals and contaminants

-- Provides Education: Service trains custodial staff on effective cleaning and safety, and procurement officers on green purchasing
+- Provides Education: The program trains custodial staff on effective cleaning, and safety/procurement officers on green purchasing

-- Communicates Effectively: Service communicates with owners, managers, and occupants to insure efficient and effective cleaning
+- Communicates Effectively: The program communicates with owners, managers, and occupants to insure efficient and effective cleaning

-- Reduces Waste: Service implements a recycling program and uses minimally packaged, recyclable,and reusable materials
+- Reduces Waste: The program implements a recycling program and uses minimally packaged, recyclable,and reusable materials

 - A Green Service That Cleans: Evaluated for effective cleaning procedures and practices